boda-akos/OLED-64x48-SSD1317-Arduino/README.md

 Compact driver with basic graphic capabilities
 Text, line, circle, rectangle, numbers, hex data.
 Controller seems to have the SSD1306 instruction set.
+Arduino programs:

+HW version : Interrupt driven hardware i2c on A4 (PC4) A5 (PC5) the standard pins.
+No external library.
+Fastest and small size.

+TWI version: Any pin could be used for i2c.
+No external library.
+Reasonably fast.

+SoftI2cMaster version : Any pin could be used for i2c.
+Fast.
+Needs library.

 Useful links